dCache/dcache-book2/config-ReplicaManager.md

-The Basic Setup
+THE BASIC SETUP
 ===============

-The standard configuration assumes that the database server is installed on the same machine as the REPLICA service MDASH usually the admin node of the DCACHE instance.
+The standard configuration assumes that the database server is installed on the same machine as the `replica` service — usually the admin node of the dCache instance.
 If this is not the case you need to set the property `replica.db.host`.

-To create and configure the database replica used by the REPLICA service in the database server do:
+To create and configure the database *replica* used by the `replica` service in the database server do:

-    PROMPT-ROOT createdb -U dcache replica
+   [root] # createdb -U dcache replica
-    PROMPT-ROOT psql -U dcache -d replica -f PATH-ODE-USDR/psql_install_replicas.sql
+   [root] # psql -U dcache -d replica -f /usr/share/dcache/replica/psql_install_replicas.sql

-To activate the REPLICA service you need to
+To activate the replica service you need to

-1. Enable the REPLICA service in a layout file.
+1. Enable the replica service in a layout file.

-        [someDomain]
+        [<someDomain>]
          ...

-        [someDomain/replica]
+        [<someDomain>/replica]

-2. Configure the service in the `PATH-ODE-ED/dcache.conf` file on the node with the DOMAIN-DCACHE and on the node on which the PNFSMNGR is running.
+2. Configure the service in the **/etc/dcache/dcache.conf** file on the node with the dCacheDomain and on the node on which the `pnfsmanager` is running.

         dcache.enable.replica=true

-    > **Note**
+    > **NOTE**
     >
-    > It will not work properly if you defined the REPLICA service in one of the layout files and set this property to `no` on the node with the DOMAIN-DCACHE or on the node on which the PNFSMNGR is running.
+    > It will not work properly if you defined the `replica` service in one of the layout files and set this property to `no` on the node with the `dCacheDomain` or on the node on which the `pnfsmanager` is running.

 3. Define a pool group for the resilient pools if necessary.

-4. Start the REPLICA service.
+4. Start the `replica` service.

-In the default configuration, all pools of the DCACHE instance which have been created with the command `dcache pool
-      create` will be managed.
-These pools are in the pool group named `default` which does exist by default.
-The REPLICA service will keep the number of replicas between 2 and 3 (including).
-At each restart of the REPLICA service the pool configuration in the database will be recreated.
+In the default configuration, all pools of the dCache instance which have been created with the command `dcache pool create` will be managed.
+These pools are in the pool group named default which does exist by default.
+The replica service will keep the number of replicas between 2 and 3 (including).
+At each restart of the replica service the pool configuration in the database will be recreated.

+Example:

+This is a simple example to get started with.
+All your pools are assumed to be in the pool group default.

-1. In your layout file in the directory `PATH-ODE-ED/layouts` define the REPLICA service.
+1. In your layout file in the directory /etc/dcache/layouts define the replica service.

         [dCacheDomain]
         ...